 - When measuring the pressure of the eye for glaucoma, many measurements are inaccurate because the front surface of the eye, or the cornea, is thicker or thinner than normal.

 - Pachymetry, or the measurement of the thickness of the cornea, is an integral part of the glaucoma examination.

 - Thin corneas alone, regardless of the eye pressure, have also been found much more often in people with glaucoma.

-For more information about technology at Eye Site Vision Center, contact our offices in Coral Springs, Lighthouse Point, or Boca Raton, Fl.
+For more information about technology at Eye Site Vision Center, contact our offices in Coral Springs and Lighthouse Point, Fl.